CHILDREN’S SCHOLARSHIP FUND PHILADELPHIA OVERVIEW

 Children’s Scholarship Fund Philadelphia (CSFP) is a privately funded organization whose mission is to provide students from under-resourced, Philadelphia families with financial access to quality, safe, K-8th grade tuition-based schools, thereby increasing the long-term economic and social success of their children.
 CSFP grants four-year, need-based partial scholarships via random lottery.
 With a nearly $13M operating budget, last year, CSFP raised and awarded $10 million from private donors (individuals, foundations, and companies).
 CSFP currently serves more than 5,100 children enrolled at over 150 private and parochial schools.

-The Program Associate – Scholarship Administration, provides administrative support for all tasks related to scholarship administration and provides support as needed to the Senior Program Manager and Sr. VP of Scholarship & Program Operations.
+The Program Associate – Scholarship Administration & Community Engagement provides administrative support for all tasks related to scholarship administration and provides other support to the Assistant Director of Partnership & Events for organization wide events.
 This position reports to the Sr. Manager of Programs.

 ROLES AND RESPONSIBILITIES